aerofur/garrysmod_lua_railcars/README.md

 2. Extract the the files inside of the folder `garrysmod_lua_railcars-[BRANCH]` into `Garrysmod/garrysmod/`.

 ### Operation
-1. Open your spawnmenu and goto the `Entities` tab.
+1. Open your spawnmenu and goto the `railcars` tab.
-2. Click on `Railcars` Category.
+2. Click on a Category.
 3. And spawn a car!

 ### Performance Metrics